santana-iago/wordpress-appsec-security-analysis/README.md

 The assessment identified moderate information exposure risks, mainly related to public user enumeration, while critical attack paths such as XML-RPC multicall abuse and brute-force amplification were effectively mitigated by rate limiting and WAF protections.

 ## Report
-The full case study is available in the `reports/` directory.
+The full case study is available in the repository as a PDF titled Application_Security_Assessment_Report

 ## Learning Goals
 This project was developed as part of an AppSec learning path focused on: